Syriac Christianity: East-West theological contrast

 Syriac Christianity is divided on several theological issues, both Christological and Pneumatological.

 In 431, the Council of Ephesus, which is reckoned as the third ecumenical council, condemned Nestorius and Nestorianism.
-That condemnation was consequently ignored by the East Syriac Church of the East, which had been previously established in the Sasanian Empire as a distinct Church at the Council of Seleucia-Ctesiphon in 410, and which at the Synod of Dadisho in 424 had declared the independence of its head, the Catholicos, in relation to "western" (Roman Empire) Church authorities.
-Even in its modern form of Assyrian Church of the East and Ancient Church of the East, it honours Nestorius as a teacher and saint.
+That condemnation was consequently ignored by the East Syriac Church of the East, which had been previously established in the Sasanian Empire as a distinct Church at the Council of Seleucia-Ctesiphon in 410, and which at the Synod of Dadisho in 424 had declared the independence of its head, the Catholicos, in relation to "Western" (Roman Empire) Church authorities.
+Even in its modern form of Assyrian Church of the East and Ancient Church of the East, it honours Nestorius and his mentors (e.g. Theodore of Mopsuestia) & students (e.g. Ibas of Edessa) as teachers and saints.

-In 451, the Council of Chalcedon, the fourth ecumenical council, condemned Monophysitism, and also rejected Dyoprosopism.
+In 451, the Council of Chalcedon, the fourth ecumenical council as accepted by the Catholic and Eastern Orthodox Churches, condemned Monophysitism, and also rejected Dyoprosopism.
 This council was rejected by the Oriental Orthodox Churches (among which is the Syriac Orthodox Church) that use the West Syriac Rite.
-The Patriarchate of Antioch was consequently divided between two communities, pro-Chalcedonian and non-Chalcedonian.
-The Chalcedonians were often labelled as 'Melkites' (Imperials), while their opponents were labelled Monophysites (those who believe in the one rather than two natures of Christ) and Jacobites (after Jacob Baradaeus).
+The Patriarchate of Antioch was consequently divided between two communities: pro-Chalcedonian and non-Chalcedonian.
+The Chalcedonians were often referred to as "Melkites" by their opponents, derived from the Syriac word "Melka," meaning "royal."
+This term implied their loyalty to the Byzantine emperor and was used by non-Chalcedonians to suggest that the Melkites prioritized allegiance to the empire over adherence to true teachings.
+The non-Chalcedonians were dubbed "Monophysites" which means they believed in Christ having a sole, divine nature, despite that not being the actual doctrine of the Oriental Orthodox Churches, which espouse Miaphysitism, the teaching that Christ has one composite nature, fully human and fully divine; they were also called Jacobites (especially, but not exclusively, the Syriac Orthodox Church, particularly in the late Ottoman era) after Jacob Baradaeus.